 The Secret to Making Good Sour Cream Fudge

-If you want creamy sour cream fudge that isn't grainy, mix the ingredients together (without melting the butter first), set them on medium heat and let them cook without bothering them too much.
+If you want a creamy fudge that isn't grainy, mix the ingredients together without melting the butter first, then set them on medium heat and let them cook without bothering them too much.
 In fact, stirring the mixture only 4 or 5 times is enough.
 As soon as it hits the soft ball stage, about 240 degrees F, remove it from the heat.

 Of course, becoming a good fudge candy maker takes practice.
 Like eating candy, however, making it should be a treat—at least according to Mamaw Bess, who would advise you to invite over a friend or two, brew a big pot of coffee and make a day of it.